techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 22. }

 What is the result?
 (Choose one.)

-a.
-0.0
+A. 0.0

-b.
-Compilation fails.
+B. Compilation fails.

-c.
-A ParseException is thrown by the parse method at runtime.
+C. A ParseException is thrown by the parse method at runtime.

-d.
-A NumberFormatException is thrown by the parse method at runtime.
+D. A NumberFormatException is thrown by the parse method at runtime.

-Answer: B
+ANSWER: B
 MARK:
 1
+CHAPTER:

 MIX
 CHOICES: